andrewdalpino/esm2-function-classifier/README.md

 The Evolutionary-scale Model (ESM) architecture is a Transformer protein sequence model.
 It was pre-trained using the masked token objective on the [UniProt](https://www.uniprot.org/) dataset, a massive set of protein sequences.
 Our objective is to fine-tune the base model to predict the gene ontology subgraph for a given protein sequence.

-We'll be fine-tuning the pre-trained ESM2 model with a multi-label binary classification head on the CAFA 5 dataset of GO term-annotated protein sequences.
+We'll be fine-tuning the pre-trained ESM2 model with a multi-label binary classification head on the AmiGO dataset of GO term-annotated protein sequences.
 To begin training with the default arguments, you can enter the command below.

 ```sh
 python fine-tune.py